International Alliance of Academies of Childhood Disability (IAACD)

 - Development of initial strategic plan to guide activities over the next 12 months.

-Involvement of AusACPDM members includes Christine Imms, Sarah Love, James Rice (Executive Committee); Kath Benfer, Kate Milner (Global Professional Education Committee); Ros Boyd, Christine Imms, Elaine Meehan (Membership Committee); and Sian Williams, Rachel Toovey (Communications Committee).
+Involvement of AusACPDM members includes Christine Imms, Sarah Love, James Rice (Executive Committee); Kath Benfer, Kate Milner (Global Professional Education Committee); Ros Boyd, Christine Imms, Elaine Meehan (Membership Committee); Sian Williams, Rachel Toovey (Communications Committee); and Brooke Adair and Megan Auld (Clinical Best Practice Commitee).

-Clinical Best Practice and Finance sub-committees are in the process of being established.
+The Finance sub-committee is in the process of being established.